 If you and your guarantor have been working to improve your credit score since these issues happened then lenders will look more favourably on your application.

-When you ask someone to be your guarantor, they’re agreeing to a long-term financial commitment.
-Your guarantor will stay on your mortgage unless you remortgage or change mortgages.
-For this reason you’ll need to make sure both you and your guarantor are happy to enter into the agreement.
+Your guarantor will stay on your mortgage unless you successfully re-apply for a new mortgage with another lender, typically by remortgaging.
+For this reason you’ll need to make sure both you and your guarantor are happy to enter into such a long-term financial commitment.

 If you’re thinking about getting a guarantor mortgage, it’s a really good idea to work with a mortgage broker who has experience arranging these types of home loans.